infolinks/deployster/README.md

 Everything beyond this point _might be_ outdated and is pending review.

-## Quick start

-Follow the short [quick-start guide](docs/QUICK-START.md) to get up & running.
-We recommend you also take a look at the [examples](examples/) directory for some simplistic examples of how to use Deployster.

-## Architecture

-Deployster mechanics is built around three main components:

-- **Resource Types**: each resource type is essentially a Docker image that implements a simple contract that allows receiving configuration, querying the resource state, and performing an action.

-- **Manifest**: a YAML document written by the deployer or developer, that describes _what_ the final state should be.
-It's Deployster's job to use this manifest to _discover_ the current state, and then plan the set of actions that will migrate it to the _desired_ state as described in the manifest.

-- **Context**: a separate set of variables (inferred from command-line variables and/or YAML or JSON documents) augmenting the manifest with dynamic values, allowing you to use the same manifest in different environments or scenarios.
-For example, the manifest may specify that a Kubernetes cluster is to be deployed, but the number of nodes would probably be different between production & QA - this is a value you would store in the context instead of the manifest.

 ### Manifest

 The deployment manifest is a YAML document that lists a set of _plugs_